-As Environmental Leader, Ms. Raasakka sets Environmental Policy with senior management, and is responsible for environmental monitoring and management plans.
-She is responsible for identifying and managing key environmental risks associated with Mawson's projects and for ensuring environmental factors are effectively addressed and managed.
+On September 13, 2016, Ms. Raasakka was appointed as a director and as a member of the Environmental, Health and Safety Committee of the Company.
+Ms. Raasakka advises the Company on the monitoring and management of key environmental plans and risks associated with Mawson's projects to ensure that environmental factors are effectively addressed and managed.
 Working closely with local communities and government, Ms. Raasakka manages consultants and ensures that environmental criteria are integrated into the design of exploration projects.
 The role is a key member of the exploration team and she is responsible for ensuring all environmental requirements are delivered on time and within scope.